insidewhy/redux-thunktions/readme.markdown

 )
 ```

-If using a promise middleware it then `redux-thunktions` should be applied first so that returned promises can be intercepted.
+If using a promise middleware then `redux-thunktions` should be applied first so that promises returned by the thunk can be intercepted.